jaimehsu/jaimehsu.github.io/Research.md

 2024 or Forthcoming

 **Hsu, Jaime**.
-“Penalizing Nonconformity: Gender Nonconformity at the Intersection of Gender and Sexual Identity in the Labor Market.” *Social Problems* (Winner of *W. Parker Frisbie Outstanding Graduate Student Publication Award 2023*)
+“Penalizing Nonconformity: Gender Nonconformity at the Intersection of Gender and Sexual Identity in the Labor Market.” *Social Problems*

 **Hsu, Jaime** and Sara Mernitz.
 “The Role of Romantic Relationships for Sexual Minority Young Adults’ Depressive Symptoms: Do Relationship Types Matter?” *Social Science Research*